 Discrepancies like this suggest that these passages are not to be interpreted historically or scientifically, but rather through a figurative, allegorical, and/or theological lens.
 Also, the fact that these two creation stories each clearly have numerous concepts in common with the extrabiblical texts of the ancient Near Eastern world, indicates that a simple historical and literal reading will miss how these stories functioned in the ancient world.

 It is by appreciating Genesis 1 and 2 from an ancient perspective that one can see more fully the rich theology these texts communicate.
 Studying the context of Genesis 1 and 2 truly helps us understand the foundational theology of Genesis rather than detract us.
 These passages lay the foundation of biblical understanding which tells us who God is, what the world is and what it means to be human.
 Through these passages we know that God is outside of the world and has total control; the universe was not created through a cosmic battle as other creation myths of the day claim.
 God is not an abstract concept but a personal being; his spirit hovers over the waters.
 He is also the consummate artist that brings beauty from ugliness and order from disorder.

 The literature on the book of Genesis is endless, and this example only scratches the surface in the exploration of this subject.
-See the Further Reading sources for a more indepth study of this topic.

 Viewing the Bible as Divinely Inspired